 J.J.
 Ross (née Barrow) earned her master’s degree in journalism from UC Berkeley in May 2012.
-Her reporting been published by The Miami Herald, the Florida Center for Investigative Reporting, The Center for Public Integrity, SF Public Press, SFGate.com, The Huffington Post and the Associated Press, among other outlets, and she contributed to a PBS Frontline documentary project.
+Her reporting has been published by The Miami Herald, the Florida Center for Investigative Reporting, The Center for Public Integrity, SF Public Press, SFGate.com, The Huffington Post and the Associated Press, among other outlets, and she contributed to a PBS Frontline documentary project.

 While covering transportation in San Francisco, she once spent six consecutive hours riding a single San Francisco Muni bus.